Gamemode4Dev/GM4_Datapacks/gm4_disassemblers/README.md

 # Disassemblers<!--$headerTitle--><!--$pmc:delete-->

-Break apart tools and armor for their materials.<!--$pmc:headerSize-->
+Break apart tools and armour for their materials.<!--$pmc:headerSize-->

 ### Features
 - Place items inside the disassembler block to get back their materials